RhettColeman/weather-program/ReadMe.txt

 This program requires packages to be installed using these instructions.
 1. In your command terminal go to the project file.
-2. enter the following: pip install -r requirements.txt
+2. Enter the following: pip install -r requirements.txt

 Package      Version
 ------------ ---------